Program606/Web3-1Assignment/README.md

 Deployment

 API Endpoints
-Endpoint	Description
-/api/circuits	Get all circuits
+Get all circuits - /api/circuits
-/api/circuits/:ref	Get a specific circuit by reference /api/constructors	Get all constructors /api/constructors/:ref	Get a constructor by reference /api/drivers	Get all drivers
+Get a specific circuit by reference - /api/circuits/:ref Get all constructors - /api/constructors
+Get a constructor by reference - /api/constructors/:ref Get all drivers - /api/drivers
-/api/drivers/:ref	Get a driver by reference /api/drivers/search/:substring	Search drivers by surname substring /api/drivers/race/:raceId	Get all drivers in a specific race /api/races/:raceId	Get a race by ID /api/races/season/:year	Get all races from a specific year /api/races/season/:year/:round	Get race info by year and round /api/races/circuits/:circuitRef	Get all races at a specific circuit /api/races/circuits/:circuitRef/season/:start/:end	Get all races at a circuit within a year range /api/results/:raceId	Get all race results by race ID /api/results/driver/:driverRef	Get results for a specific driver /api/results/drivers/:driverRef/seasons/:start/:end	Get all driver results for a range of seasons /api/qualifying/:raceId	Get qualifying results for a race /api/standings/drivers/:raceId	Get driver standings for a race /api/standings/constructors/:raceId	Get constructor standings for a race
+Get a driver by reference - /api/drivers/:ref
+Search drivers by surname substring - /api/drivers/search/:substring Get all drivers in a specific race - /api/drivers/race/:raceId Get a race by ID - /api/races/:raceId
+Get all races from a specific year - /api/races/season/:year Get race info by year and round - /api/races/season/:year/:round Get all races at a specific circuit - /api/races/circuits/:circuitRef Get all races at a circuit within a year range - /api/races/circuits/:circuitRef/season/:start/:end Get all race results by race ID - /api/results/:raceId Get results for a specific driver - /api/results/driver/:driverRef Get all driver results for a range of seasons - /api/results/drivers/:driverRef/seasons/:start/:end Get qualifying results for a race - /api/qualifying/:raceId Get driver standings for a race - /api/standings/drivers/:raceId Get constructor standings for a race - /api/standings/constructors/:raceId

 Testable Links
 https://web3-1assignment.onrender.com/api/circuits